Porting Solar Activity Sensor MCU Firmware to New PCB

 The generated firmware versions successfully passed LIN conformance tests in an independent external laboratory.
 We achieved impressive power consumption results: each parameter corresponds to the client’s requirements.

-Our engineering team helped the client save a default production line by making proxy functionalities for the new device revision.
-They eliminate all differences between MCU-depended parts, like interaction with memory and others.
+Our engineering team helped the client preserve the default production line by making proxy functionalities for the new device revision.
+They eliminate all differences between MCU-dependent parts, like interaction with memory and others.

 We also completed the project in the shortest time possible, as requested by the client.
 This was made possible thanks to the following:

-• flexible teamwork both remotely and on-site amid pandemics;
+• flexible teamwork both remotely and on-site during the pandemic;

-• thinking out of the box for cases where a new generation of MCU had particular undocumented aspects.
+• thinking outside the box for cases where a new generation of MCU had particular undocumented aspects.

 Other Case Studies